Central Bank of Nigeria: Library

-History of the CBN
+History

 Authorizing legislation

 In 1948, an inquiry under the leadership of G.D Paton was established by the colonial administration to investigate banking practices in Nigeria.
 Prior to the inquiry, the banking industry was largely uncontrolled.

-The G.D Paton report, an offshoot of the inquiry became the cornerstone of the first banking legislation in the country: the banking ordinance of 1952.
+The G.D.
+Paton report, an offshoot of the inquiry became the cornerstone of the first banking legislation in the country: the banking ordinance of 1952.
 The ordinance was designed to prevent non-viable banks from mushrooming and to ensure orderly commercial banking.
 The banking ordinance triggered rapid growth in the industry, and with growth also came disappointment.
 By 1958, a few banks had failed.
 To curtail further failures and to prepare for indigenous control, in 1958, a bill for the establishment of the Central Bank of Nigeria was presented to the House of Representatives of Nigeria.
 The Central Bank of Nigeria Act No. 24, 1958 was published as chapter 30 of the 1958 edition of the Laws of Nigeria and Lagos.
 It was fully implemented on 1 July 1959, when the Central Bank of Nigeria came into full operation and remained the primary statute governing the CBN until its repeal by the Central Bank of Nigeria Act No.24, 1991.
-In April 1960, the Bank issued its first treasury bills.
-In May 1961, the Bank launched the Lagos Bankers Clearing House, which provided licensed banks a framework in which to exchange and clear checks rapidly.
-By 1 July 1961, the Bank had completed issuing all denominations of new Nigerian notes and coins and redeemed all of the British West African pounds that were circulating in Nigeria.
+In April 1960, the bank issued its first treasury bills.
+In May 1961, the bank launched the Lagos Bankers Clearing House, which provided licensed banks a framework in which to exchange and clear checks rapidly.
+By 1 July 1961, the bank had completed issuing all denominations of new Nigerian notes and coins and redeemed all of the British West African pounds that were circulating in Nigeria.